2021 Distinguished University Professors

 He was recruited to the School of Medicine (UMSOM) by the Center for Vaccine Development and Global Health (CVD), and he credits CVD colleagues such as Myron Levine, MD, DTPH; Carol Tackett, MD; and Karen Kotloff, MD, for helping to get the cholera vaccine developed and licensed.

-As chair of UMSOM’s Department of Microbiology and Immunology, Dr. Kaper has trained more than 60 graduate students and postdoctoral fellows in the area of enteric pathogenesis, many of whom now hold leadership positions in preeminent academic institutions.
+As chair of UMSOM’s Department of Microbiology and Immunology, Kaper has trained more than 60 graduate students and postdoctoral fellows in the area of enteric pathogenesis, many of whom now hold leadership positions in preeminent academic institutions.
 As vice dean for academic affairs, he oversees the school’s academic programs.

 Karen Kotloff, MDKAREN KOTLOFF, MD